 Lockdown brought challenges to everyone’s usual way of life.
-For students, the issue was how they could access their education without being able to attend physically.
+For learners, the issue was how they could access their education without being able to attend physically.
 Consequently, educational settings like tpm had to adapt their curriculum quickly.
 Lessons moved online, and blended learning took on new norms.
-However, not all students have access to online learning.
-A survey by the National Union of Students found that more than a quarter of students did not have the equipment needed.
+However, not all learners have access to online learning.
+A survey by the National Union of Learners found that more than a quarter of learners did not have the equipment needed.
 Thankfully, Alex Gregory-Chialton, a long-standing associate of tpm, had a solution for tpm learners.

 A Helping Hand